aetizazsameer/userChrome-userContent/README.md

 - Hide bookmarks star icon

 #### userContent.css
-- Hide Firefox logo without removing wordmark
+- Hide Firefox logo on new tab and new private tab
 - Hide search bar on new tab and new private tab
 - Remove Firefox VPN promo on new private tab
 - Remove info text bubble on new private tab